 52A.
 Differential general rates — s.
 6.33(1)(d)

+(1) In this regulation —

+commencement day means the day on which the Local Government (Financial Management) Amendment Regulations (No. 2) 2012 regulation 5 comes into operation;

+relevant district means a district that —

+(a) is declared to be a district by an order made under section 2.1(1)(a) on or after commencement day; or

+(b) has its boundaries changed by an order made under section 2.1(1)(b) on or after commencement day.

-For the purposes of section 6.33(1)(d), the following are prescribed characteristics —
+(2) For the purposes of section 6.33(1)(d), the following characteristics are prescribed in relation to land in a relevant district, where not more than 5 years has elapsed since the district last became a relevant district —

 (a) whether or not the land is situated in a townsite as defined in the Land Administration Act 1997 section 3(1);